jnozzi/cocoadev.com/markdown/AppleClassClusters.md

 Apple-provided class clusters:

-General/NSArray
+NSArray
-General/NSDictionary
+NSDictionary
-General/NSNumber
+NSNumber
-General/NSString
+NSString

-See General/ClassClusters for information on what class clusters are.
+See ClassClusters for information on what class clusters are.